 "In whom we have redemption through His blood, the forgiveness of sins" - Colossians 1:14

-Justified, once and for all!
-These five propositions are our focus this week as we continue our series, Christ Above All: Studies in Colossians.
+Do you understand what it means to be redeemed?
+Are you living your life in the light of your redemption?
+That's our focus this week as we continue our series, Christ Above All: Studies in Colossians.